To get from Malta International Airport to Mellieħa you’ll need to cover around 23.5 km.

 Choose from these two taxi options:

-Tip: It’s best to use the prepaid ticket rather than trying to hail a cab by yourself as you could be charged way more.
+Tip: If y ou choose to take this route it’s best to use the prepaid ticket rather than trying to hail a cab by yourself as you could be charged way more.

 There’s no transport cheaper than public transport buses to take you from Malta Airport to Mellieħa.
 The trip costs €2 per adult (this is the summer price – in winter it’s even less).
 However, don’t expect lightning speed, as public transport is slow (especially during rush hour) and there will be some waiting time until the next bus arrives.